-She declined, however, to immediately dismiss related claims against two U.S. companies, Ford Motor Co and IBM Corp .
+She declined, however, to immediately dismiss related claims against Ford and IBM.

 Those companies had pushed for dismissal after a federal appeals court in August sent the case back to Scheindlin for a decision, while opining that the claims appeared "plainly barred" by a recent Supreme Court ruling.

 "I think this came as a shocker to Ford and IBM," said Michael Hausfeld, a lawyer for the plaintiffs.

 The plaintiffs include South Africans and family members who said they were victims of decades of race-based crimes, including torture and extrajudicial killings, by South African security during apartheid.